Apr

-Shea Butter Revisited
+Preventing Grainy Shea Butter

-Just when I thought I had the shea butter all figured out, I read this on a trusted supplier’s website:
+Just when I thought I had shea butter all figured out, I read this on a trusted supplier’s website:

 Please note: Recently we have become aware that other vendors are suggesting you heat shea butter to 170 degrees F for a period of 45 minutes to prevent graininess.
 This can be very damaging to the shea butter and will drastically reduce the shelf life as well.
 Worst of all, it will not work!
 Shea butter will become grainy, or fractionate, with the addition of heat.
 Body temperature alone will start this reaction.

 It’s very white and creamy like vanilla icing, only without the vanilla scent.
 Same color and texture – exactly.
+Ready to package and use!

 Wow, it really does look like frosting!!